Privacy Policy

 |---|---|---|

-| Producing legally-significant signatures | Audit, account, device | Contract (Art.
+| Operating the customer dashboard | Account data | Contract (Art.
 6(1)(b)) |

 | Fraud prevention & abuse protection | Technical, audit | Legitimate interests (Art.
 6(1)(f)) |

-| Service operation & security | Account, device, technical | Contract / legitimate interests |
+| Service operation & security | Account, technical | Contract / legitimate interests |

-| Compliance with legal obligations | Audit, KYC | Legal obligation (Art.
+| Compliance with legal obligations | Audit, account | Legal obligation (Art.
 6(1)(c)) |

 Who we share with (sub-processors)